 - All credit card transactions (payments and refunds) incur a processing fee.

 GRANT AND AID FUNDED BY IMMACULATE CONCEPTION CHURCH AND OTHER PROGRAMS

 The parish has limited funds available for aid with tuition.
 Eligibility is reassessed each school year.
-Eligibility is determined by FACTS Grand and Aid program and that family is a tithing IC parishioner.
-Families receiving scholarship monies from outside programs are required to present program arrangement with principal at application submittal.
-All families receiving scholarship monies will be responsible for all school fees not covered by the scholarship monies including but not limited to; books, application fee, registration fee, athletics, PTO fee, school activity fees, cafeteria fee, and Extended Care.
+Eligibility is determined by FACTS Grant and Aid program and that family is a tithing IC parishioner.
+Families receiving scholarship monies from outside programs are required to present program arrangements with the principal at application submission.
+All families receiving scholarship monies will be responsible for all school fees not covered by the scholarship monies including but not limited to; books, application fees, registration fees, athletics, PTO fee, school activity fees, cafeteria fee, and Extended Care.

 Eligibility guidelines for Grant and Aid funded by IC Church:

-Parents and student must be a tithing member of Immaculate Conception Catholic Church.
-Student must be in grades K-8 (Preschool is not eligible)
+Parents and students must be tithing members of Immaculate Conception Catholic Church.
+Students must be in grades K-8 (Preschool is not eligible)

 FAILURE TO MEET TUITION OBLIGATION

 Failure by any family to meet their required tuition and fee payments will be considered a serious matter.
 The following actions may be undertaken:

 - A statement of account will be issued for payment due.

 - Statement of balance due must be satisfied within fifteen (15) days of notice.